 Wallace concurred, harkening back to the days when most people worked for themselves as entrepreneurs of one kind or another, such as small farmers and urban merchants.

 "The biggest thing we need to look at here is the idea that we are workers and [that] jobs are required," Wallace said.
 "We need to really challenge this idea that we are born to this planet to work.
 At the turn of the 19th century, it was kind of work as needed, and it was normal for people to be entrepreneurs.
 It wasn't normal to work for someone else, and we're kind of getting back to that with the ‘gig economy.’"

 On the other hand, Yoko said he is concerned that if consumer spending doesn't increase right off the bat in these experiments, governments and pilot organizations might lose interest in the UBI too quickly.
 This could happen before accurate results are logged, he said.

 "I hope [pilot organizations] consider economic realities surrounding these experiments," he said.
 "If you've been down on your luck and now you get $1,000 a month, you'll probably save it at first, because you're used to that and you're cautious.
 You don't know how long this is going to last.
 That's not the same as a true UBI, when you know that for the foreseeable future, the money is coming, so people become more comfortable spending."

-Speaking about that current tension felt by the average citizen on a fixed budget, Wallace offered an optimistic vision for the globalized, automated world.
+Speaking about the current tension felt by the average citizen on a fixed budget, Wallace offered an optimistic vision for the globalized, automated world.

 "Today, we are paying the price so the future generation can be born into this world … and consider a life that doesn't require 50 to 80 hours of work each week from age 20 to 70," he said.
-"Instead, they can think, 'How can I provide value to my planet in my niche with my skills and talents?' — and isn't that a great thing?"
+"Instead, they can think, 'How can I provide value to my planet in my niche with my skills and talents?'
+Isn't that a great thing?"